enzofalone/TOP-calculator/README.md

 -Backspace button

 Features:

--Check if there are repeated dots
+-check if there are repeated dots

--Pressing an operator after having a second operand returns a result in the display -functional plus/minus button
+-pressing an operator after having a second operand returns a result in the display

+-functional plus/minus button

 -functional percentage button

+-get keyboard support